 (i) Contenders for office must be nominated by a proposer and seconder both being members of the Association.

-(ii) The Secretary shall determine the date upon which nominations for each office shall close, and shall forthwith notify members of that date, being not less than two months before the Annual General Meeting in the year in which election of Executive members is to take place.
+(ii) The Secretary shall determine the date upon which nominations for each office shall close, and shall forthwith notify members of that date, being not less than two months before the Annual General Meeting (AGM) in the year in which election of Executive members is to take place.
 The AGM is held annually in November or as determined by the Executive.

 (iii) Where nominations received as aforesaid are sufficient only to fill the number required for that office, a ballot shall not be held in respect of that office, and the nominees shall at the next general meeting be declared elected unopposed.

-(iv) Where more nominations are received as aforesaid than are required for any office, the Secretary shall ballot members by notifying members at least 28 days prior to the Annual General Meeting, of names of persons nominated, together with a ballot paper and such other information and requirement as the Secretary may determine, at least 28 days prior to the Annual General Meeting.
+(iv) Where more nominations are received as aforesaid than are required for any office, the Secretary shall ballot members by notifying members at least 28 days prior to the Annual General Meeting, of names of persons nominated,the method by which the TASA executive has determined to conduct the ballot, and the date and time that the ballot will close.
 A simple majority of ballot votes cast in the manner, and within the time so prescribed by the Secretary, shall determine the successful contender for any office.

 Unfilled Positions at AGM